Sullivan's Island Beach Access Reviews

 You have to see the huge tide pool at the Sullivan's Island beach access at Station 28 ½.

 It's right near the spaceship house, which is also a must-see.
-There's not much beach right now because the tide pool is so big, but overall, the beach is nice and wide.
+There isn't much beach right now because the tide pool is so large, but overall, the beach is nice and wide.
 It's a short walk and a great place to bring your dog to run!

 Rating: 6.4, only because of the alligator.